What is Quantum Annealing?#

 The quantum bits—also known as qubits—are the lowest energy states of the superconducting loops that make up the D‑Wave QPU.
 These states have a circulating current and a corresponding magnetic field.
 As with classical bits, a qubit can be in state of 0 or 1; see Figure 6.
 But because the qubit is a quantum object, it can also be in a superposition of the 0 state and the 1 state at the same time.
 At the end of the quantum annealing process, each qubit collapses from a superposition state into either 0 or 1 (a classical state).

-The bias term alone is not useful, however.
-The real power of the qubits comes when you link them together so they can influence each other.
-This is done with a device called a coupler.
-A coupler can make two qubits tend to end up in the same state—both 0 or both 1—or it can make them tend to be in opposite states.
-Like a qubit bias, the correlation weights between coupled qubits can be programmed by setting a coupling strength.
-Together, the programmable biases and weights are the means by which a problem is defined in the D-Wave quantum computer.
+However, the real power of quantum annealing is realized when you link qubits together so they can influence each other, accomplished via a device called a coupler.
+A coupler can correlate two qubits such that they tend to end up in the same classical state—both 0 or both 1—or in opposite states.
+The correlation between coupled qubits is controlled programmatically.
+Together, programmable qubit biases and coupler correlations are the means by which a problem is defined in the D‑Wave quantum computer.

-When you use a coupler, you are using another phenomenon of quantum physics called entanglement.
+Furthermore, couplers use another phenomenon of quantum physics called entanglement.
 When two qubits are entangled, they can be thought of as a single object with four possible states.
-Figure 8 illustrates this idea, showing a potential with four states, each corresponding to a different combination of the two qubits: (0,0), (0,1), (1,1), and (1,0).
-The relative energy of each state depends on the biases of qubits and the coupling between them.
-During the anneal, the qubit states are potentially delocalized in this landscape before finally settling into (1,1) at the end of the anneal.
+Figure 9 illustrates this idea, showing a potential with four states, each corresponding to a different combination of the two qubits: (0,0), (0,1), (1,1), and (1,0).
+The relative energy of each state depends on the biases of qubits and the couplers between them.
+During the anneal, the qubit states are potentially entangled in this landscape before finally settling into (1,1) at the end of the anneal.

 As stated, each qubit has a bias and qubits interact via the couplers.
-When formulating a problem, users choose values for the biases and couplers.
-The biases and couplings define an energy landscape, and the D-Wave quantum computer finds the minimum energy of that landscape: this is quantum annealing.
+When formulating a problem, you choose values for the qubit biases and couplers.
+The qubit biases and couplers define an energy landscape, and the D‑Wave quantum computer finds the minimum energy of that landscape: this is quantum annealing.

 Systems get increasingly complex as qubits are added: two qubits have four possible states over which to define an energy landscape; three qubits have eight.
 Each additional qubit doubles the number of states over which you can define the energy landscape: the number of states goes up exponentially with the number of qubits.